2aliens/2aliens.github.io/index.md

 - YouTube and other social media/streaming platforms are loaded with ads and click-bait content.
 We want to create content that tells more with less, go straight on the topic, no *bs*.
-- Demyistifying the (math/coding) background behind our world
+- Demyistifying the (math/coding) background behind our world.
 - Be practical and fun.
 Use creative coding as a tool to teach.
-- While going through it, give strong background to people be able to do code interviews on big corps b/c the only way to change our world is from inside-out.
+- While going through it, give strong background to people be able to do code interviews on companies b/c one way to change our world is from inside-out.
+- Or you can start your own tech startup and change the world while being a conscious and skilled entrepeneur.
+- Learn and be part of amazing open source and hacker communities, being an active actor by contributing to it with our own code and ideas.

 ### How?